Now Available (STT Press)

 A MANIFESTO

-A daring new critique of Western patriarchy and its enduring control and disciplining of women’s bodies.
+A daring new critique of Western patriarchy and its control of women’s bodies.

 Surviving the Wreck